Main News:

 “I enjoy what I do, I want that to be evident in the finished work and I hope that the work brings a bit of happiness to the people that look at it.
 I love nothing more than when someone looks at one of my sculptures and smiles” Alison Catchlove 😊

-Follow Alison on Instagram, Facebook or Twitter to see what she gets up to in the studio day to day!
+Follow Alison on Instagram or Facebook to see what she gets up to in the studio day to day!